Interstitial lung disease

-By the time symptoms appear, irreversible lung damage may have already occurred.
+By the time symptoms appear, irreversible lung damage has often already occurred.
 Nevertheless, it's important to see your doctor at the first sign of breathing problems.
 Many conditions other than interstitial lung disease can affect your lungs, and getting an early and accurate diagnosis is important for proper treatment.

-Interstitial lung disease can be triggered by many things — including autoimmune diseases, exposure to organic and inorganic agents in the home or workplace, medications, and some types of radiation.
-In some cases, the cause is unknown.
+Interstitial lung disease can be triggered by many different things — including airborne toxins in the workplace, drugs and some types of medical treatments.
+In most cases, the causes are unknown.

 Occupational and environmental factors

-Long-term exposure to a number of organic and inorganic materials and agents can damage your lungs.
-These include:
+Long-term exposure to a number of toxins and pollutants can damage your lungs.
+These may include: